 Responding to the authorities

 54 In practice, how does a company in your country respond to a notice or subpoena from a law enforcement authority?
 Is it possible to enter into dialogue with the authorities to address their concerns before or even after charges are brought?
 How?

 It is both possible and desirable to enter into a dialogue with the relevant authority before or on receipt of a notice or warrant to discuss any concerns the company has, for example that the deadline for compliance is unreasonable, or the description of the information and documents requested is unclear.

 Materials subject to legal professional privilege may be withheld when responding to a search warrant.
 Warrants often do not address how privileged materials should be handled, and dealing with issues of privilege tends to be a matter for negotiation.
-The legal agent for the company should object to privileged materials being reviewed or seized and offer to set aside potentially privileged materials for subsequent review by the company’s legal agent.
-If the authority will not agree to this course, it may be proposed to appoint independent counsel (usually an advocate, barrister or solicitor) to review potentially privileged material and to make a determination as to whether or not the material is, in fact, privileged.
-If the authority will not agree to proceed on that basis, the legal agent for the company should insist that any privileged material should be sealed, unread, and delivered to the court to enable it to adjudicate upon the matter.
-In the event that such suggestions are not acted upon by the authority, the company may need to seek to overturn the warrant by presenting to the court a judicial review (or a bill of suspension in Scotland).
-(See also question 27.)
+The lawyer for the company should object to privileged materials being reviewed or seized and offer to set aside potentially privileged materials for subsequent review by the company’s legal agent.
+If the authority will not agree to this course, it may be proposed to appoint independent counsel (usually an advocate, barrister or solicitor) to review potentially privileged material and to make an initial determination as to whether or not the material is, in fact, privileged.
+If the authority will not agree to proceed on that basis, counsel for the company should insist that any privileged material should be sealed, unread and delivered to the court to enable it to adjudicate on the matter.
+In the event that such suggestions are not acted on by the authority, the company may need to seek to overturn the warrant by presenting to the court a judicial review (or a bill of suspension in Scotland).

 55 Are ongoing authority investigations subject to challenge before the courts?